PAS20000/pixel/README.md

         ]
 })

-// connect client and create store (this store supports the same functions as indexedDb and has some more utilities) const store = async () => await client.connect()
+// connect client and create store const store = async () => await client.connect()

 // add will create a new record, if there is a field with a duplicate unique value the transaction will give an error